LoopKit/loopdocs/docs/loop-3/loop-3-pump.md

 After these screens are completed, the insulin type is selected.

-### Insulin Selection
+## Insulin Type

-The insulin selection screen is presented for all pumps.
+The insulin type screen is presented for all pumps.

 * Insulin Type
     * User can select from Rapid (Novolog, Humalog, Apidra) or Ultra-Rapid (Fiasp, Lyumjev)